NavyaG-lab/Tech-writer/onboarding/dataset-exercise.md

 `sabesp --aurora-stack=cantareira-dev jobs ...`

 Which translates to create a job on the `cantareira-dev` stack.
 All jobs definition are inside the [aurora-jobs](https://github.com/nubank/aurora-jobs) project.
 If you don't have `aurora-jobs` cloned, please do it (inside the $NU_HOME directory), because `sabesp` will look for the definitions from there.
+Also, make sure that you were added to the *data-infra-aurora-access* group in aws (**#access-request**).

 #### Scale, Run and downscale the Cluster